na-na-hi/renget/archive/mmaib.md

 350: Argument between Covernius and Auroia ensues after Auroia found out about the former's dalliances, they split off.
 400: Split between Covernius and Auroia ends, all of Covernius' children agreed to be housed in Aurorai
 512: The earliest mortals arrive in Aurorai.
-865: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant.
+865: Mortals and The Celestium meet on the central lake of Aurorai to seal a covenant between mortals and The Celestium, =promising a safety measure if any of them goes rogue.=
 866: The newly-settled mortals fan out for places to settle.
 1000: End of the Celes years, new era designated as Holomini
 ***